cps-org/cps/searching.rst

   the set of paths (separated by :path:`;` on Windows, :path:`:` otherwise) in the environment variable :env:`CPS_PATH`, :path:`/usr/local`, and :path:`/usr`.

-  In addition,
-  for all such package-neutral prefixes :var:`prefix-root`, the package-specific prefixes
-  :var:`prefix-root`\ :path:`/`\ :var:`name-like`
-  shall also be considered.

 The complete list of search paths, above, shall be considered in the order specified above,